 Important Information about the Affordable Care Act

 At this time, there are no individual expatriate plans sold to Americans that meet the definition of Minimum Essential Coverage (MEC) and thus meet the individual mandate.
 Why is this important to you?
 Because the plan you are applying for IS NOT QUALIFYING HEALTH COVERAGE ("MINIMUM ESSENTIAL COVERAGE") THAT SATISFIES THE HEALTH COVERAGE REQUIREMENT OF THE AFFORDABLE CARE ACT.
 IF YOU DON'T HAVE MINIMUM ESSENTIAL COVERAGE, YOU MAY OWE AN ADDITIONAL PAYMENT WITH YOUR TAXES.
-This plan is filed as a limited duration policy designed specifically for international living.
 Coverage by the insurer can be: 1.accepted 2.accepted with a rate increase, or 3.denied based on the health history of the applicants(s).

 U.S. citizens working and living abroad who are outside the states for 330 days or more in a 12-month period are not required to maintain MEC.
 In this instance, you are deemed to have met the individual mandate.
 Additionally there is no tax penalty applicable to J1, F1, M1 visa holders and other populations that meet one of the exemption categories related to the ACA individual mandate.